401(k) Retirement Plans

-Many employers offer a 401(k) match—meaning the employer contributes a certain amount of money to match what you contribute.
-This is essentially free money for the employee, and is one of the major benefits of 401(k) contribution plans.
+Many employers offer a 401(k) match, meaning the employer contributes a certain amount of money to match what you added.
+This is essentially “free money” for the employee, and is one of the major benefits of 401(k) contribution plans.
 Some of the most common match methods include:

-- Percentage match: An employer matches a workers’ contributions to a certain percentage of their salaries, usually between 3% and 6%.
+- Percentage match: An employer matches a worker’s contributions to a certain percentage of their salary, usually between 3% and 6%.
 That means the employer would contribute up to 3% to 6% of the employee’s salary as long as the employee contributes that much.
 For instance, a 6% contribution with a 6% match would essentially double your savings rate.

-- Stretch match: The employer stretches the offering, for example, to perhaps 50 cents on a dollar, up to a certain percentage.
+- Stretch match: The employer stretches the offering to encourage employees to contribute more.
+For example, instead of matching 100% of your contributions up to 3% of your salary, the company stretches to contribute 50% of your contributions up to 6% of your salary.
 This means the employer contributes the same dollar amount, but you have to commit to a higher contribution rate to take full advantage of the match.

 Employer contributions are often subject to a vesting schedule, so the funds they contribute will only become part of your retirement asset base if you stay with the company for a certain length of time.
 Once vested, matched funds represent an immediate return on your investment, so it is important to take full advantage of 401(k) contribution match plans.

 The Internal Revenue Service (IRS) sets limits on how much you can contribute to a retirement plan.
-401(k) plans have both annual contribution and company match limits.
-The annual limit for contributions for qualified plans is $22,500 in 2022.
-For those over age 50, the IRS allows contributions of an extra $7,500 per year—called “catch-up” contributions.1 If the employer offers a match, their contributions combined with yours cannot total more than $66,000 in one year (excluding catch-up contributions if you're age 50 or older.)2 This maximum contribution amount often increases to keep pace with inflation, so it is a good idea to check this annually on the IRS website.
+401(k) plans have both annual-contribution and company-match limits.
+The annual limit for contributions for qualified plans is $22,500 in 2023.
+For those over age 50, the IRS allows additional contributions of $7,500 per year—called “catch-up” contributions.1 If the employer offers a match, their contributions combined with yours cannot total more than $66,000 in one year (excluding catch-up contributions if you're age 50 or older.)2 This maximum contribution amount often increases to keep pace with inflation, so it is a good idea to check this annually on the IRS website.